jwijenbergh/FOD/README.md

                               |            |
                               +------------+

+## Currently supported devices

+Fod currently supports updating of router(s) via NETCONF (for more information see doc/prerequisites/generic.md) FoD currently does not support updating directly routers via BGP.

-## Inbound firewall rules required on your flowspec device
+### Example of inbound firewall rules required on your flowspec device

 |Name     |Protocol | Port |
 |:--------|:-------:|:----:|